andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Use N to start a new game, L to load saved game, and Q to quit the program.
+N to start a new game, L to load saved game, and Q to quit the program.

 ![](https://media.giphy.com/media/Lnzq4ntI047o2s0WbD/giphy.gif)

 ------------------------------------------------------------------------------------------------------------------------

 If N is selected, enter a positive number to generate a world.
-(Each number generate a different world, up to (2^64 / 2 - 1) or 9,223,372,036,854,775,807 worlds)

 |Tile|Representation|